pugkung/pugkung.github.io/content/posts/20230409-first-post.md

 This is the first blog post for my personal site.
 I will keep up to explore new things and share my knowledge over this blog from time to time.

-I used to write a few entries on [Medium](https://medium.com/@pugkung), but I found that it lacks flexibilty to post things like code snippets (without drawing diagram or writing code elsewhere).
-After exploring some static-site generators that support blogging and Markdown, I think this might be more suitable for simplicity and support what I might be writting.
+I used to write a few entries on [Medium](https://medium.com/@pugkung), but I found that it lacks flexibility to post things like code snippets (without drawing diagram or writing code elsewhere).
+After exploring some static-site generators that support blogging and Markdown, I think this might be more suitable for simplicity and support what I might be writing.

 For example, writing things in markdown format could support writing simple stuff such as tables and code snippet easily